Firedrake/postscript-libraries/README.md

     75 primefactor → << 3 1 5 2 >>

+* nthprimelimit

+Calculate a number which is guaranteed to be no lower than the nth prime.
+This uses the algorithm of Barkley Rosser as given in Explicit Bounds for Some Functions of Prime Numbers, _American Journal of Mathematics_, Vol. 63, No. 1 (Jan., 1941), pp. 211-232; the output will typically be fed to `genprimes`.

 * gcd

 Calculate the greatest common divisor (highest common factor) of two